JustAnyones/Plugin-creator-website/docs/docs/guides/glsl/custom-shaders.md

 All of these steps must be implemented in the fragment shader as we want to apply these to individual fragments / pixels.
 The following steps will build up from the default shader codes.

 ### Edge detection
-You may have heard of the so called [Sobel operator](https://de.wikipedia.org/wiki/Sobel-Operator) which can be used to calculate edges for any pixel of an image based on its neighboring 8 pixel colors.
-This is an option, however, we certainly do not want to sample all 8 neighboring pixels because that's quite expensive (in fact, texture lookups are probably the most computationally expensive operation in fragment shaders and you should reduce them as much as possible).
-Instead, we can e.g. use the left and upper neighbor pixel colors and compare them to the center, only.
+You may have heard of the so called [Sobel operator](https://de.wikipedia.org/wiki/Sobel-Operator) which can be used to calculate edges for any pixel of an image based on its neighbouring 8 pixel colors.
+This is an option, however, we certainly do not want to sample all 8 neighbouring pixels because that's quite expensive (in fact, texture lookups are probably the most computationally expensive operation in fragment shaders and you should reduce them as much as possible).
+Instead, we can e.g. use the left and upper neighbour pixel colors and compare them to the center, only.

 Code-wise this may look like this: